leylaKapi/leylaKapi.github.io/source/_posts/2014-07-03-html-canvas-javascript.markdown

 When I looking for javascript library, I found some library is used `HTML5 Canvas Javascript` library for game development.

 This library provide to `build and animate` to game project.
-I found 15 Html5 canvas javascript libraries :
+I found some Html5 canvas javascript libraries :

 * [Canvas Advanced Animation Toolkit](http://hyperandroid.github.io/CAAT/)
 * [Kinetic.js](http://kineticjs.com/)